-For the period ended 31st August 2021, the charitable company's cash balances generated a return of £35.35.
+For the period ended 31st August 2022, the charitable company's cash balances generated a return of £36.83.

-d.
-Principal risks and uncertainties
+c.
+Principal risks and uncertainties - Updated in accordance with Risk Register

 The Academy Trust regularly undertakes a comprehensive assessment of possible risks to the future of the Academy (Risk Register).
 The Risk Register is regularly reviewed by the Board of Trustees.
 The chief risks identified include issues relating to academic performance and funding.
 The Academy has developed policies and procedures to mitigate these risks.
 Where significant financial risk still remains, the school has ensured there is adequate insurance cover in place.
 There are effective systems of internal financial control (explained in more detail in the Governance Statement).
 The Finance and Premises Committee conducted a full review of the risk register to assess its suitability and effectiveness.
 The areas of risk included in the register were fully considered and the format of the register was reviewed in comparison to other recommended templates.
 The review confirmed that the risk register was still an effective document which addressed the potential risks the Academy faced.